A Luminance-Aware Multi-Scale Network for Polarization Image Fusion with a Multi-Scene Dataset: Experiments

+To qualitatively evaluate the fusion performance, four representative scenes from three datasets were selected for visual comparison, including two samples from MSP, one sample from PIF, and one sample from GAND.
+Since both $S_{0}$ and $DoLP$ are grayscale images, the zoomed-in regions are additionally visualized using the HSV colormap in MATLAB to improve the perceptual visibility of subtle structural differences.
+It should be emphasized that this pseudo-color rendering is used only for visual presentation and does not affect network training, inference, or quantitative evaluation.

-The two scenes selected in Fig.\ref{fig4} mainly reflect the sensitivity of polarization imaging to special materials in complex environments.
-In the first scene, it is the detail enhancement of the dark metal railings in the near scene, and it can be seen that all the four methods, HoLoCo, Fusion-Diff, MERF and SAMT-MEF are absent from the source image to a certain extent, while the MCAF as well as the HSDS methods better reflect the texture details of the railing, but compared to this paper's method in the near point of the barricade color deviation from $S_{0}$, only this paper's method in the line polarization image at the same time to take into account the line polarization image in the details of the iron railing while retaining the intensity of the intensity of the intensity image of the ambient light intensity information; in the second scene, only this paper's method in the enhancement of the details of the grain of the metal railing in the distance at the same time, but also to take into account the image of the lower left side of the image of the light-facing In the second scene, only the method in this paper enhances the details of the metal railing in the distance, and also takes into account the shadow details of the lighted wall on the lower left side and the wall on the right side of the image; it can be seen that the method in this paper achieves the best preservation of the details of the special materials in the line polarization image under the complex luminance environment.
+The two scenes shown in Fig.\ref{fig3} mainly reflect the sensitivity of polarization imaging to special materials in complex environments.
+In the first scene, HoLoCo, Fusion-Diff, MERF, and SAMT-MEF exhibit different degrees of detail loss in the near-field dark metal railings, while MCAF and HSDS preserve part of the railing texture but still show noticeable color deviation from the $S_{0}$image.
+By contrast, the proposed method better preserves the linearly polarized details of the iron railings while retaining the ambient luminance information of the intensity image.
+More importantly, in the second scene, the proposed method more effectively enhances the texture details of the distant metal railing while simultaneously preserving the shadow details of the illuminated wall on the lower left side and the structural details of the wall on the right side.
+These results indicate that the proposed method is more effective in preserving material-sensitive details in linearly polarized images under complex luminance conditions.